hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 “If this sounds too strong, paste it into an AI and ask whether the logic holds.”

+PASTE THIS INTO ANY AI:

+Read this spec and answer:
+1) What is the core claim in one sentence?
+2) What problemS does it solve that DNS/robots/schema/sitemaps don’t?
+3) What are the 5 mandatory anchors and what does each do?
+4) What is the /sitemap anchor NOT?
+5) What is the strongest criticism of this idea?
+6) If this existed, what incentives make adoption rational for me?

 HESS / DFH lets a domain owner declare what a topic is at the root, before AI or search engines guess.

 Whoever does this first becomes the semantic starting point everyone else is compared against.